Emm-Anuel100/Weather.Now-PWA/README.md

 # Weather.Now-PWA
-A weather app  that displays current  weather informations of any city aound the world
+A weather app  that displays current  weather informations of any city around the world